Two Women Reportedly Set Five-Year-Old On Fire In Black Magic Ritual

 — Romeo Hernandez (@Jhon_Jhons86) February 4, 2018

-The mother who has not been named is presently undergoing a mental health check.
+The mother, who has not been named, is presently undergoing a mental health check.
 At the time of this report, she had not been charged for the incident.
 Rachel Hilaire and Peggy LaBossiere have pleaded not guilty to the charges arraigned against them.

-Both women absolved themselves of wrong doing, arguing that they had performed “cleansing baths” for family and close friends in the past with no hassles attached.
+Both women absolved themselves of wrongdoing, arguing that they had performed “cleansing baths” for family and close friends in the past with no hassles attached.

 The women revealed that the purging process revolved around incantations and rubbing sea salt, frankincense and eucalyptus oils on bodies.
 According to them, some people ended up getting burnt as the bad spirits left their bodies.